lrug/lrug.org/source/meetings/2020/september/index.html.md

 Agenda
 ------

-We've got ??? talks this month.
-We also need more talks for the rest of year, so please get in touch on [talks@lrug.org](mailto:talks@lrug.org) if there's something you'd like to say to LRUG
+We've got two talks lined up for you this month.
+We also need more talks for the rest of year, and beyond, so please get in touch on [talks@lrug.org](mailto:talks@lrug.org) if there's something you'd like to say to LRUG.

 ### StimulusJS: Modest JS for the HTML you have